christofferaakre/timer-app/readme.md

     * Compile from source according to dev instructions below. in the future I would like to compile windows binaries from my linux setup, but at the moment it is not working, so unfortunatel you will have to compile the source code yourself

+## Development goals/vision
+* The app should be minimalistic, not bloated.
+However, customisability is a good thing, not a bad thing.
+* User friendly, simple to use UI
+* Intrusive only when it needs to be, i.e. when a timer ends, to play a sound and focus itself.
+But even these features should be toggleable
+* Equal functionality across Windows, MacOS and linux
+* 100% open-source forever
+* Please feel free to submit issues or pull requests!

 ## Usage
 * Enter the desired length of your timer into the input field, and press enter or click the Submit button.
 Supported time formats: